-was fluctuating, while demand was strong, this season the crop has been consistently good.
-The harvest cycle is from May to cycle for robusta begins in December India.
-The demand-supply dynamics have USD 52/kg.
+Unlike previous seasons when the crop was fluctuating, while demand was strong, this season the crop has been consistently good.
+The harvest cycle is from May to August, and it is mainly grown in north India.
+The demand-supply dynamics have resulted in fluctuating prices this season.
+It went as high as USD 72/kg and as low as USD 52/kg.
 At present it is being sold for USD 66/kg.